Skip to main content

 After death

-Immediate practical steps:
+Immediate practical steps

-• Contact funeral home
+• Contact a funeral home (if already chosen, follow the plan).

-Looking after yourself:
+Looking after yourself

-• Grief is different for everyone
+• Grief is different for everyone and there is no timeline.

 • You may feel significant shock and that the grief comes in waves.
-This is how our brain protects us.

-Getting support:
+Getting support

-• Support groups for people who have lost someone to cancer
+• Support groups for people who have lost someone to cancer.

 Support for grieving children